discordeno/template/README.md

    [Install Docker Compose](https://docs.docker.com/compose/install/)
 3. Start your container with `docker-compose up -d`
 4. Stop your container with `docker-compose down`

-## Step By Step using Docker (without Docker Compose)

-After setting up the project:

-1. Build the container, from the root of your project with the command `docker build -t mybot .`
-2. Run the container `docker run --env-file .env -t mybot`

-## Step By Step Without Docker

-After setting up the project:

-1. Start the bot `deno run -A --quiet --import-map=./import-map.json mod.ts`

-**Note:** To run the bot with [PM2](https://github.com/Unitech/pm2):
-`pm2 start mod.ts --interpreter="deno" --interpreter-args="run --allow-read --allow-write --allow-net --allow-env --import-map=./import-map.json"`

 ## Configuring your project